ibuhnila/ibuhnila.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper "HalluGuard: Evidence-Grounded Small Reasoning Models to Mitigate Hallucinations in Retrieval-Augmented Generation" was accepted to ACL 2026 Findings!✨
+Our paper "HalluGuard: Evidence-Grounded Small Reasoning Models to Mitigate Hallucinations in Retrieval-Augmented Generation" was accepted to ACL 2026 Findings!🌟